Donate Life Month Resources

 - More than 100,000 people in U.S. are waiting for an organ transplant.

 - More than 300 people in Nebraska or waiting for an organ transplant.

 - Every 10 minutes another name is added to the transplant waiting list.

-- Each day 20 people die waiting for an organ transplant.
+- Each day 20 people in the U.S. die waiting for an organ transplant.

 - One deceased organ and tissue donor can save and help up to 100 people.